Glenn Hubbard (economist): Early life and education

 Born September 4, 1958, Hubbard was raised in Apopka, Florida, a suburb of Orlando, Florida.
 His father taught at a local community college and his mother taught at a high school.
 Hubbard's younger brother, Gregg, is a member of the country-pop band Sawyer Brown.

 Hubbard is an Eagle Scout.
 A member of the chess team, he graduated at the top of his class.
 He scored well enough on his College Level Examination Program to enter the University of Central Florida with enough credits to graduate with two degrees in three years.
 He obtained his B.A. and B.S. degrees summa cum laude from the University of Central Florida in 1979, and his masters and PhD in economics from Harvard University in 1983.

 Career

 Academic

 Hubbard has been at Columbia University since 1988, being Russell L. Carson Professor of Finance and Economics since 1994.

 He was named Dean of Columbia Business School on July 1, 2004.
 During his tenure, the construction of the 11-story Henry R. Kravis Hall was launched.
+In September of 2018, it was reported that Hubbard would be stepping down from his role as Dean at the end of the 2018-19 academic year.